ipatalas/ngComponentUtility/README.md

 ![Auto-completion popup](images/bindings.png)

-There is now a command to refresh components cache which might be useful if you're developing components constantly and don't want to restart vscode each time.
+There is also a command to refresh components cache which might be useful if you're developing components constantly and don't want to restart vscode each time.
 You can trigger the command from command panel, it's called `Refresh components cache`.
 Alternatively you can just click the button on the status bar:

 ![Status bar button](images/statusbar.png)

 ### Controller model in views

-A new feature has been introduced to make working with views easier.
-You can now autocomplete controller member while being in component's view like seen on the screenshot below:
+You can use auto-completetion for controller members while being in component's view like seen on the screenshot below:

 ![Model intellisense](images/model-intellisense.png)

 Currently only one level of intellisense is available since otherwise the extension would have to scan all files in the whole project.
-Controller files are already scanned so it was little effort to suggest its members.
+Controller files are already scanned so it was little effort to suggest first-level members.

-There is a plan to extend this in the future to allow more complex behavior but it requires some research first to find an optimal way of scanning whole project (and perhaps caching the results to speed up consequent startups).
-For now you can use this intellisense regardless of the cursor context.
-It works in every place in the file even though it makes no sense in some places.
-It was just much easier to implement that way.
-Scanning for the context would require a lot of effort and the outcome wouldn't be so much visible.
-It's only a tool so take care of the context yourself.
-It might change in future.
+> **New in 0.8.0:** Members from all base classes will also be suggested (see [Controllers](#controllers))

 > **New in 0.6.0:** `Go To Definition` also works for model members